dereknahman/the-frage-haver/about/index.md

 I used to work in architecture and journalism and now I'm a programmer.

-I work for a big, pink newspaper.
+I work for a newspaper.

-I like fabric craft, plants, giant clompy shoes and making things.
+Since lockdown I've been obsessed with fabric craft, and I'm happily flitting between amigurumi, knitting and crochet when I'm not at work.

 You can find me at kirstysimmonds@icloud.com.